racso-dev/racso-dev/README.md

 ## 🚀 About Me

-Passionate about creation and innovation, I'm a developer who loves transforming complex ideas into concrete solutions.
+Passionate about creation and innovation, I'm a software engineer who loves transforming complex ideas into concrete solutions.
 My expertise spans from building applications to designing intelligent automated systems, and solving complex technical challenges.

 > 💡 **My current mission**: Revolutionize tenders monitoring and response with AI